syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 Refer to the [Control Dependencies](https://help.syncfusion.com/wpf/control-dependencies#sftextboxext) section to get the list of assemblies or NuGet package that needs to be added as a reference to use the control in any application.

-Refer to the [How to install nuget packages](https://help.syncfusion.com/wpf/nuget-packages) documentation find more details about installing the NuGet package in a WPF application.
+Refer to the [How to install nuget packages](https://help.syncfusion.com/wpf/nuget-packages) documentation to find more details about installing the NuGet package in a WPF application.

 ## Creating a simple application with SfTextBoxExt